mfkiwl/icepi-zero/README.md

 ## Features

+- Raspberry Pi Zero form factor
+- Lattice ECP5U FPGA:
-- Lattice FPGA ECP5U (LFE5U-25F-6BG256C), 24k LUT FPGA
+    - 24k LUT
+    - 112 KiB RAM
-- MicroGDPI connector (it's HDM- but I don't have the money to buy a license...)
+- One MicroGDPI connector (it's HDM- but I don't have the money to buy a license...)
-- 3x USB-C Ports
+- Three USB-C Ports
-- 256MiB External + 1MiB embedded Memory
+- 256MiB external 166MHz SDRAM
-- MicroSD Card Reader
+- MicroSD card slot
-- Raspberry Pi Zero Foorprint (28 GPIO Ports)
-- 4x Indicator LEDs
+- Four user LEDs
-- On-board USB to JTAG and UART
+- On-board USB to JTAG and UART converter
-- 100MHz external oscillator
+- 40MHz external oscillator
+- 128 Mbit flash

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/4c0861d350addacafd7bc4966b30fc04cd840f32_image.png)

-## Pinout

-Pinout documentation to come :)

-## Firmware
+## Contact

-Check out the `firmware` folder!

-If there is any questions DM `@Cyao` on slack or `cyao.` on Discord.
+If there is any questions DM `@Cyao` on Hackclub Slack or `cyao.` on Discord.
+Mail is also accepted at `cyao _at_ duck.com`.